diogob/postgres-websockets/README.md

 The sample config file provided in the [sample.conf](https://github.com/diogob/postgres-websockets/tree/master/sample.conf) file comes with a jwt secret just for testing and is used in the sample client.
 You will find the complete sources for the example under the folder [client-example](https://github.com/diogob/postgres-websockets/tree/master/client-example).
+To run the server without giving access to any static files one can unser the variable `PGWS_ROOT_PATH`.

 ## Opening connections